 6 Reheated Foods that Can Make You Sick!

-While it’s a concept that many have practiced for years worldwide, it’s recently been discovered that it may be harmful to your health in some cases.
+While it’s a practice that many have practiced for years worldwide.
+Some experts have recently discovered that it may be harmful to your health in certain cases.

-The European Food Information Council warned that reheated foods that haven’t been properly cooked can have serious consequences for your health.
+The European Food Information Council warned that reheated foods that haven’t been properly cooked might be seriously bad for you.

-This is because certain strains of bacteria grow exponentially when exposed to an environment with temperatures ranging between 40°-150°F.
+This is because certain strains of bacteria grow exponentially when exposed to environments with temperatures ranging between 40°-150°F.

 After cooking, exposing the rice to high temperatures increases the likelihood of contracting food poisoning.

 It’s best to eat food as soon as it’s cooked.
-Eat within 24 hours of cooking.
+Your best bet is to eat rice within 24 hours of cooking.

-Rice poisoning causes stomach discomfort, inflammation and, in the worst cases, vomiting and diarrhea.
+Rice poisoning can cause stomach discomfort, inflammation and, in the worst cases, vomiting and diarrhea.

 Also read: 6 Habits that Cause Abdominal Inflammation